Hatbox Ghost: In popular culture and other media

 In August at the 2013 D23 Expo, a new Hatbox Ghost animatronic was displayed at the "Journey Into Imagineering" exhibit.
 Contrary to the original figure's hunched over appearance, this figure stood straight and tall, and did not hold a hatbox.
 There had been no word from Disney on whether the figure was built solely for the D23 exhibit, or whether the figure would make an appearance in the attraction at some point.

 The Hatbox Ghost appear as a playable character in the video games Disney Crossy Road and Disney Magic Kingdoms.

 The Hatbox Ghost is featured in two comic book adaptations of the Haunted Mansion.
 In the 2005 Slave Labor Graphics Haunted Mansion anthology series, the Hatbox Ghost plays a role in the "Mystery of the Manse" origin story serial, being the ghost of Randall Pace, a ship captain and gunrunner that was beheaded after his first mate William Gracey mutinied against him.
 When Madame Leota summons spirits to ruin Gracey's wedding years later, he frightens the bride to death when reclaiming his head and telling her the truth of Gracey's pirate past.
 In the 2016 Disney Kingdoms miniseries adaptation of the Haunted Mansion, the Hatbox Ghost is one of four legendary ghosts that died within the Mansion that control some of its supernatural powers.
 Leaning on his long absence from the attraction, the Hatbox Ghost is depicted as a wise world traveler that has journeyed to different haunted locations connected to the Mansion by way of the M.C.
 Escher-like Endless Staircase seen in the Florida attraction.

-In the 2021 Muppets Haunted Mansion Halloween special, Fozzie Bear plays the role of Gauzey the Hatbox Bear.
+In the 2021 Muppets Haunted Mansion Halloween special, Fozzie Bear plays the role of Gauzey the Hatbox Bear, who uses his trick in his comedy act.